 The Association Board of Directors establishes, adopts, and maintains a formal written capital adequacy plan to ensure that adequate capital is maintained for continued financial viability, to provide for growth necessary to meet the needs of members/borrowers, and to ensure that all stockholders are treated equitably.
-There were no material changes to the capital plan for 2019 that would affect minimum stock purchases or would have an effect on the Association's ability to retire stock and distribute earnings.
+There were no material changes to the capital plan for 2020 that would affect minimum stock purchases or would have an effect on the Association's ability to retire stock and distribute earnings.

-Total members' equity at December 31, 2019, increased 2.4 percent to \$243,168 from the December 31, 2018 total of \$237,582.
-At December 31, 2018 total members' equity increased 3.3 percent from the December 31, 2017 total of \$230,059.
-These increases are due to nonrecurring- special patronage from AgFirst in all three years and the change in accounting estimate for pension and other post-retirement employee benefits in 2017 - and the amount retained as allocated and unallocated surplus being greater than that revolved and paid out.
+Total members' equity at December 31, 2020, increased 5.2 percent to \$255,898 from the December 31, 2019 total of \$243,168.
+At December 31, 2019 total members' equity increased 2.4 percent from the December 31, 2018 total of \$237,582.
+These increases are due to nonrecurring-special patronage from AgFirst in all three years and the amount retained as allocated and unallocated surplus being greater than that revolved and paid out.

-Total capital stock and participation certificates were \$4,277 on December 31, 2019, compared to \$4,131 on December 31, 2018 and \$4,017 on December 31, 2017.
+Total capital stock and participation certificates were \$4,515 on December 31, 2020, compared to \$4,277 on December 31, 2019 and \$4,131 on December 31, 2018.
 These increases were attributed to a greater amount of stock issued than retired in the normal course of business.

 Effective January 1, 2017, the regulatory capital requirements for System Banks and associations were modified.
 The new regulations ensure that the System's capital requirements are comparable to the Basel III framework and the standardized approach that the federal banking regulatory agencies have adopted.
 New regulations replaced core surplus and total surplus ratios with common equity tier 1 (CET1) capital, tier 1 capital, and total regulatory capital risk-based capital ratios.
 The new regulations also include a tier 1 leverage ratio and an unallocated retained earnings equivalents (UREE) leverage ratio.
 The permanent capital ratio (PCR) remains in effect.

 Risk-adjusted assets have been defined by FCA Regulations as the Balance Sheet assets and off-balance-sheet commitments adjusted by various percentages, depending on the level of risk inherent in the various types of assets.
-The primary changes which generally have the effect of increasing risk-adjusted assets (decreasing riskbased regulatory capital ratios) were as follows:
+The primary changes which generally have the effect of increasing risk-adjusted assets (decreasing risk-based regulatory capital ratios) were as follows: